A kidney transplant is the transfer of a healthy kidney from one person into the body of a person who has little or no kidney function.

 Waiting for a kidney

 Kidney donors are particularly required from people of non-white ethnic origin, because rates of kidney disease are especially high in people of South Asian, African and Caribbean ethnic origin.
-However, there are not many donors from these communities.
+However, there are not as many donors from these communities.

 Read more about the kidney transplant waiting list.